Mark V Binocular Viewer from Baader Planetarium (BPMARKVS)

 Backfocus (In-travel) Requirements

+It is important to consider the optical spacing distance of the Mark V Binoviewer (with diagonal) to ensure that it can be used with your scope.
 Backfocus (also referred to as in-travel) is the difference between where the light focuses and the back of the focuser needs to be.
-The back focus requirements will vary depending upon your configuration.
-Please note that this viewer may not reach focus with some instruments, including some earlier models of our refractors.
+The backfocus requirements will vary depending upon your configuration.
+Please note that this binoviewer may not reach focus with some instruments, including some earlier models of our refractors.
 Determine the back focus of your instrument by measuring the distance from the 2" opening of your scope to the focus point.

 Copyright © 2004-2012, Astro-Physics,